ansible/awx/docs/docsite/rst/userguide/security.rst

    pair: playbooks; process isolation

-|At|'s use of automation execution environments and Linux containers prevents playbooks from reading files outside of their project directory.
+AWX's use of automation execution environments and Linux containers prevents playbooks from reading files outside of their project directory.

 By default, the only data exposed to the ansible-playbook process inside the container is the current project being used.